 “A person’s name is to that person, the sweetest, most important sound in any language.” – Dale Carnegie

-Vivitrol, which removes emotion from drug use, reveals what creates want; when a something can’t create pleasure, what’s obsessed over, becomes valueless.
+Vivitrol, which removes emotion from drug use, reveals what control want; once something can’t create pleasure, once obsessed over, becomes useless.

-When relationships go “bad” (painful), nobody leaves individuals, but situations, and seeks a replacement experience which can offer what’s more desirable.
+When relationships get painful, nobody leaves individuals, but actions, and, if enough, seeks replacement experience which can offer what’s desired.

-It means little whether experience exists; games, movies, Mp3s, all stimulated, yet obsessed on, not what they are, but how emotional experience feels.
+It means little whether experience exists; games, movies, MP3s, all stimulated, yet will be obsessed over, even addictively, whatever offers emotion after.

 Anyone who chases house, car, lottery, relationship, food, drugs, social media, sex, obsesses on how pain might be replaced by pleasure.